-In this week’s solo cast, I’m going to walk you through the merits of time tracking.
-Having worked with dozens of agencies on this very subject, I can help you incorporate time tracking in your business – in a way that works for you.
+In this week’s solo cast, I’m going to walk you through the merits of agency time tracking.
+Having worked with dozens of agencies on this very subject, I can help you incorporate agency tracking in your business – in a way that works for you.

-This includes ensuring how to best implement the right structure, so you can pull reports, answer questions quickly, and how to bring your team into this process.
+This includes ensuring how to best implement the right agency tracking structure, so you can pull reports, answer questions quickly, and how to bring almost effortless order into your time tracking process.

 I’ll even show you how you can do time tracking without using timesheets at all!